Loutimi/ride-bookings/README.md

 The following steps were completed:

 1. Removed null and inconsistent values
-2. Formatted datetime columns
-3. Standardized categorical labels
-4. Extracted hour of day & day of week
+2. Extracted hour of day & day of week
-5. Cleaned cancellation reason text
-6. Converted distances, ratings, flags to correct data types
-7. Created derived metrics (pickup_delay_category, cancellation_flag, etc.)

 ---